Two little feet arrived back on the West coast last night.

 Pumpkin offers a silky texture and suggestion of sweetness to the spicy sauce that bathes these hearty, cheesy vegetarian enchiladas.

-The sauce consists of onion, chile, garlic, spices, pumpkin puree and broth.
+The sauce consists of onion, chile, garlic, spices, pumpkin puree and broth (ps. if you have pumpkin left, here’s how to freeze pumpkin puree).
 While it simmers away on the stove, busy yourself tucking some tender black beans and a sprinkling of cheese into soft flour tortillas.

 The filled tortillas are smothered in the spicy sauce, dolloped with sour cream and showered with grated cheese.